 Just because it can be difficult does not mean that it has to be.
 By understanding the causes behind alcoholism, it can become easier to avoid alcohol addiction and help yourself or someone you know.
 In addiction treatment, early detection is arguably one of the most important factors in determining whether or not the addiction treatment process is successful.
 The more time you wait before taking action, the harder it will be to perceive, and therefore treat, cases of alcoholism and alcohol addiction.

-Alcohol is the most commonly used addictive substance in the United States, with nearly 18 million people suffering from alcohol dependence or abuse, which equates to one in every 12 adults.
+Alcohol is the most commonly used addictive substance in the United States, with nearly 15 million people struggling with alcohol dependence or abuse.
 The medical term for alcoholism is Alcohol Use Disorder, which is described as a chronic brain disease distinguished by compulsive alcohol use, a negative mental and emotional state when not using, and a lack of control over alcohol intake.
 What is the difference between addiction and just common use, then?

 A number of factors are in play when it comes to determining what can cause alcoholism in any one person, including environmental, physical, psychological, social, and genetic.
 However, some of these factors can have a more significant impact than the others.
 For example, someone’s risk of potentially becoming an alcoholic is as much as three to four times greater if their parent is an alcoholic.